Microsoft 365 Defender overview

 The Microsoft 365 security portal uses and enforces existing roles-based access, and will move each security model into the unified portal.
-Each converged workload (such as MDO or MDE) has its own roles-based access.
+Each converged workload has its own roles-based access.
 The roles already in the products will be converged into the Microsoft 365 security portal, automatically.
 However, roles and permissions for MCAS will still handled over in MCAS.

 What to expect